kridsadakorn/kris/README.md

 install.packages("kris")
 ```

-## Problems in building the package
+## Problems in checking the package as CRAN

 ### Error of Roxygen2 in building RD files